fingerthief/minimal-chat/README.md

 ## What is MinimalChat?

-MinimalChat is an open-source, lightweight chat application supporting multiple language models like GPT-4 Omni and various Local/Custom Model Endpoints.
+MinimalChat is an open-source, lightweight chat application supporting multiple language models like OpenAI o1, DeepSeek R1 and various Local/Custom Model Endpoints.
 It is designed to be simple, fully featured, and highly responsive, with full mobile PWA support.

 ![App Mockup](https://github.com/fingerthief/minimal-chat/assets/2380471/46e9b2bc-abcc-44b5-9ff0-1019d5dc6bdf)